bleonardb3/AI_POT_07-29-2021/Lab-0/README.md

 Upon completing the lab, you will have:

 1. Created a project
-1. Created an object storage instance and associated it with the project
-1. Associated an existing Watson Machine Learning service instance with the project
-1. Created a deployment space.

 ### Step 1.
 Please click on the link below to download the instructions to your machine.